Orlando Bloom Dating Mystery Blonde And Katy Perry? ‘Pirates’ Actor’s Potential Girlfriend Another Waitress?

 “They spent a passionate night together — but neither expected it to be any more than what it was,” the insider said to Page Six.

-In fact, they were so noncommittal that when he heard that she got fired, he had to call the establishment to get her phone number.
+In fact, they were so non-committal that when he heard that she got fired, he had to call the establishment to get her phone number.

 “Orlando got her number from the Chiltern Firehouse in London and called to make sure that Viviana [Ross] was okay,” he continued.
 “The call will have come out of the blue — he is a gentleman and he genuinely had no idea what had happened after he left the Chiltern Firehouse.”